Our Board of Directors

 Louise Rush began her career as a Montessori teacher in New York.
 After a short stint at the Federal Reserve Bank in San Francisco, Louise consulted with Bay Area employers on ways to assist working parents with childcare challenges.
 Hired by a client, she now directs the Local 2/Hospitality Child & Elder Care Plan, a benefit that provides reimbursement for caregiving expenses to over 2000 hotel workers in San Francisco.
 Louise received a BA from New College in Florida and a Masters in Early Childhood Education from Columbia University.

 Averel Wilson, former Chair of No Bully, recently retired from teaching math and science at Roosevelt Middle School in San Francisco.
+She currently volunteers in the math department at Bayside/MLK in Marin City.
 A recent graduate of the San Francisco Teacher Residency Program, Averel came to teaching after careers in both banking and political satire.
 She is passionate about equity of access to an excellent education, which presumes a safe and bully-free environment at school.
 Averel received a BA in French Literature from Princeton and an MBA from the University of Chicago Graduate School of Business.
 She holds a Masters in Education from the University of San Francisco.